MoFManGit/MNIST_tensorflow/README.md

 run: `python Covert_MNIST_image.py` to covert a MNIST data 1x784 vector to 28x28 image and save as .jpg

 ## Test:
-run: `python Test_MNIST.py` is to used the pretrained model ./models/ckpt/MNIST_50_0.01_1000_final.ckpt for a 28x28 MNIST image  inference process
+run: `python Test_MNIST.py` is to used the pretrained model ./models/ckpt/MNIST_50_0.01_1000_final.ckpt for a 28x28 MNIST image inference process.

 ## Covert .ckpt model to .pb model:
 run: `python Ckpt_to_pb_MNIST.py` to covert a pretrained model of .ckpt file to .pb file.